NickTopis/Integrating-Motion-From-Human-Hand-to-Robotic-Movement/README.md

 ## 📜 License

-This repository is intended for educational and portfolio purposes.
+Copyright © 2024 Nikolaos Topis.
+All Rights Reserved.

-The contents of this repository are protected by copyright.
+This repository is published for educational and portfolio purposes only.

-See the **LICENSE** file for details.
+See the [LICENSE](LICENSE) file for additional information.